Culture of Chicago: Sports

 The Chicago Bears of the National Football League play at Soldier Field.
-The Bears have won nine American Football championships (eight NFL Championships and Super Bowl XX) trailing only the Green Bay Packers, who have 13.
+The Bears have won nine American football championships (eight NFL Championships and Super Bowl XX) trailing only the Green Bay Packers, who have 13.

 The Chicago Bulls of the National Basketball Association are one of the world's most recognized basketball teams, thanks to their enormous success during the Michael Jordan era, when they won six NBA titles in the 1990s.
 The Bulls play at the United Center on Chicago's Near West side.

 The Chicago Blackhawks of the National Hockey League also play at the United Center.
 The Hawks are an Original Six franchise, founded in 1926, and have won six Stanley Cups, in 1934, 1938, 1961, 2010, 2013, and 2015.

 The Chicago Fire FC, members of Major League Soccer, won one league and four US Open Cups since 1997.
 They play their home games at Soldier Field.

-The Chicago Stars FC of the National Women's Soccer League play at SeatGeek Stadium.
+The Chicago Stars FC of the National Women's Soccer League play at Martin Stadium.
 The team was founded in 2009.

 The Chicago Sky of the Women's National Basketball Association play at Wintrust Arena.
 The Sky won the WNBA Championship in 2021.

 The Chicago Wolves of the American Hockey League play at the Allstate Arena in nearby Rosemont.
 The Wolves won the league championships in 1998, 2000, 2002, and 2008.
 Their first season was 1994–95.

-One NCAA Division I college football team plays in the Chicago area — the Northwestern Wildcats, in nearby Evanston.
+Two NCAA Division I college football teams play in the Chicago area — the Northwestern Wildcats, in nearby Evanston, and the Chicago State Cougars, in the city itself.
 Chicago-area college basketball teams competing at the Division I level are the Northwestern Wildcats, the DePaul Blue Demons, the Loyola Ramblers, the UIC Flames, and the Chicago State Cougars.